 Karyn Boatwright, Associate Professor of Psychology.
 BA Lee University MA, PhD Michigan State University

-Kyla Day, Professor of Psychology.
+Kyla Day (Chair), Professor of Psychology.
 BS Howard University MS, PhD University of Michigan

 Peter Erdi, Luce Professor of Complex Systems Studies.
 MSc L. Eotvos University, Budapest MSc Technical University of Budapest PhD, DSc Hungarian Academy of Sciences

 Gary Gregg, Ann V. and Donald R. Parfet Distinguished Professor of Psychology.
 BA University of California, San Diego PhD University of Michigan

 Autumn B. Hostetter, Kurt D. Kaufman Professor of Psychology.
 BS Berry College PhD University of Wisconsin, Madison

 Brittany Liu, Associate Professor of Psychology.
 BA Claremont McKenna College MA, PhD University of California, Irvine

 Jennifer Mills, Visiting Assistant Professor of Psychology.
 BS University of Georgia MS Georgia College and State University MA, PhD Western Michigan University

 Jennifer Perry, Visiting Assistant Professor of Psychology.
 BA St. Olaf College PhD University of Minnesota